PORTALSURFER/HexToolsRenoise/README.md

   - Convert automation envelopes to pattern data (and remove the envelope).
   - Convert pattern effect columns to automation envelopes (and clear the effect columns).
 - **Menu Integration**: All features are accessible from the Renoise Tools menu or Pattern Editor context menus.
+- **Track Visibility Toggle**:
+  - Collapse all unused tracks in the current pattern, or expand all tracks if any are collapsed.
+Accessible from the Tools menu, Pattern Editor toolbar, and key bindings.

 ## Keymaps